Get

 Dogs weighing less than 30 pounds are typically considered “small” dogs, so these are the parameters we used when collecting breeds for our blog today.
 Some of the breeds you’ll read about later are actually considered “toy” breeds as they weigh less than 15 pounds.

 Ease of training comes down to each dog’s personality, though their breed characteristics can play a huge part.
 Many of the dogs you’ll read about below were bred to be working dogs, which called for higher-than-average intelligence levels.
-This could explain why these breeds may be easier to train than others.
+This could explain why these small dog breeds may be easier to train than others.

-The 15 Easiest Small Dogs to Train
+The 15 Small Dogs That Are Easy to Train

 1. Toy Poodle